James W. Wadsworth: Personal life

 Wadsworth died on December 24, 1926, in Washington, D.C.
 He was buried at the Temple Hill Cemetery in Geneseo, New York.
 His gravestone reads: "Soldier in the Civil War / Public Servant / Patron of Sport / Farmer all his Days".
 His widows died in 1931.

 Descendants

 His grandson, James Jeremiah Wadsworth (1905–1984), served as United States Ambassador to the United Nations.
-His granddaughter, Evelyn Wadsworth (1903–1972), married William Stuart Symington, Jr. (1901–1988), the first Secretary of the Air Force and a Democratic U.S. Senator from Missouri, who unsuccessfully sought the Democratic presidential nomination in 1960.
+His granddaughter, Evelyn Wadsworth (1903–1972), married William Stuart Symington Jr. (1901–1988), the first Secretary of the Air Force and a Democratic U.S. Senator from Missouri, who unsuccessfully sought the Democratic presidential nomination in 1960.
 His great-grandson, James Wadsworth Symington (b.
-1927) served in the U.S. House of Representatives from Missouri as a Democrat and his great-great grandson, William Stuart Symington IV (b.
+1927) served in the U.S. House of Representatives from Missouri as a Democrat and his great-great-grandson, William Stuart Symington IV (b.
 1952), is currently serving as the United States Ambassador to Nigeria and was the former U.S. Special Representative for the Central African Republic.

 Legacy and honors

 He received an honorary A.M. degree from Yale University in 1898.

-The Wadsworth Hospital, Theatre and Chapel at the Sawtelle Veterans Home in Los Angeles, California, are named in his honor.
+The Wadsworth Hospital, Theatre and Chapel at the Sawtelle Veterans Home in Los Angeles, are named in his honor.